Change Indicator

 County d

-ata included are the years 2018, 2019 and 2021.
+ata included are the years 2018, 2019, 2021, and 2022.
 The poverty level is defined by the official poverty level.
 The ALICE group of households earned above the federal poverty level but below the minimum income level necessary to afford a bare-minimum household budget and was adjusted for household size and composition for each county.
-For more information on methodology, see the ALICE Research Methodology Overview
+For more information on methodology, see the ALICE Research Methodology Overview.

 Data Source